Try Our Exclusive Room Finder

 If you've got your own car, it's faster to drive yourself to Typhoon Lagoon and Blizzard Beach water parks.
 Disney's bus service is faster to the Magic Kingdom, Epcot, Disney's Animal Kingdom, and Disney's Hollywood Studios.
 We evaluate Disney's Old Key West Resort's bus service annually, and the latest transportation times can be found below.

 Getting to another hotel from Disney's Old Key West Resort If you've got dining plans at another Disney hotel, the cheapest option is to take a Disney bus from Disney's Old Key West Resort an open theme park (or ride the boat to Downtown Disney), then take another bus from there to your destination hotel.
 Do the reverse to get back to Disney's Old Key West Resort.
 While that's free, it can take anywhere from 90 minutes to 2 hours each way.
-If your destination is one of the Magic Kingdom monorail resorts, and the Magic Kingdom is still open, you could take a bus to the Magic Kingdom, then either walk (to the Contemporary and Bay Lake Tower), hop on the monorail (to the Polynesian and Grand Floridian), or take a boat (to Fort Animal Kingdom, the Old Key West, the Polynesian, and the Grand Floridian).
+If your destination is one of the Magic Kingdom monorail resorts, and the Magic Kingdom is still open, you could take a bus to the Magic Kingdom, then either walk (to the Contemporary and Bay Lake Tower), hop on the monorail (to the Polynesian and Grand Floridian), or take a boat (to Fort Wilderness, Wilderness Lodge, the Polynesian, or the Grand Floridian).
 We suggest you still allow at least an hour for that.

 The fastest option, however, is almost always a taxi from Old Key West to wherever you're going; it's generally not more than a $20, 15-minute cab ride to get to most Disney hotels from Old Key West, and often less.
 Taxis are available outside the lobby; if a taxi is not already sitting out front, the bell services desk also serves as a taxi stand, and they'll call one for you.